IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 • Consult the github account for the class at twice a week for up to date information and demo code

+• Consult OpenProcessing and Slack for feedback regarding your sketches from me and from other class mates.

 • Come to class on time and be familiar with the current class topics, and be ready to answer or ask questions and participate in discussions

 • Submit the weekly Tickets to Leave

 • Be professional at all times in your communication and attitude

+• Give your classmates constructive feedback.
+Don't be passive in critiques or take it personally.
+Push everyone's ideas further.

 • Complete all assignments by due date

 • Acquire and keep up with all of the readings and assigned videos.
 Read all assigned readings before class.
 Watch all the videos.

-• Devote at a minimum 8 to 12 hours a week OUTSIDE of class, fulfilling homework assignments, readings and studying concepts covered in class, in order to do average.
+• Devote at a minimum 8 to 12 hours a week OUTSIDE of class, fulfilling homework assignments, readings, wathcing videos and studying concepts covered in class, in order to do average.

 • Have Desire amounting to Enthusiasm (to Learn and to Explore)